sunsided/os/DIARY.md

 I have started wrapping my head around the Virtual Memory Manager.

+I also learned about the `-monitor stdio` QEMU option as well as the `-debugcon file:debug.log` variant.

 ## 2025-10-25

 Adding a serial output to the QEMU emulator turned out to be extremely helpful in finding out